JamesSkemp/words/content/post/report-to-the-gerousia-a-spartans-view-of-athens-and-its-people.md

 +++
-title = "Report to the Gerousia: A Spartan's View of Athens and It's People" summary = "An old, untitled, document regarding a Spartan's view of Athenians, for a foundations of western culture class." draft = false comments = true date = "2000-04-09T01:01:00-05:00"
+title = "Report to the Gerousia: A Spartan's View of Athens and It's People" description = "An old, untitled, document regarding a Spartan's view of Athenians, for a foundations of western culture class." draft = false comments = true date = "2000-04-09T01:01:00-05:00"